 Tabitha graduated from the University of Maine in Orono with a Bachelor of Science Degree in Business Administration in 2000.
 In 2002, she received her Certified Public Accountant designation in Maine and in 2007 she received her Certified in Management Accounting and Certified Financial Manager designations.
 Tabitha lives in Gorham with her husband, son and daughter.

 Nelson Toner – Shareholder, Bernstein Shur

 Tim is a Certified Public Accountant and is a licensed attorney in the state of Maine.
-Tim serves on the board of directors of the Maine Estate Planning Council, and is a member of the Maine Medical Center Planned Giving Committee.
+Tim serves on the board of directors and is the Vice President of the Maine Estate Planning Council and is a member of the Maine Medical Center Community Ambassador Council.
 In addition, Tim serves on the Finance Committee of Shalom House, Inc.– a non-profit providing housing and services to adults with severe mental illness.
 He is a member of the Maine Bar Association and the Maine Society of Certified Public Accountants.
 Tim is a frequent speaker on tax and fiduciary topics, most recently at the Maine Tax Forum.